-Since the duration and horizontal length of some procedure steps changes with local weather variation, the length of a flight profile depends on the time and location (distance along the computed track) where the profile begins.
-Since airplane profiles are calculated in forward order with respect to time and horizontal distance, their initial time and trackwise distance are necessarily determined iteratively, as is the length of the "fit-to-track" segments in circuit and touch-and-go profiles.
+Since the duration and horizontal length of some procedure steps may change with local weather variation, the length of a flight profile depends on the time and location (distance along the computed track) where the profile begins.
+Since airplane profiles are calculated in forward order with respect to horizontal distance, and flight time is calculated along the flight path from the speed and track data, the profiles' initial time and trackwise distance are necessarily determined iteratively, as is the length of the "fit-to-track" segments in circuit and touch-and-go profiles.
 The first guess of initial trackwise distance is always zero (the beginning of the calculated ground track), while the first guess of initial time is set to whichever reference time is appropriate to the operation type (departure off-time for departures and circuits, arrival on-time otherwise).
 After the profile is calculated from these settings, improved guesses are formulated based on the amount by which the respective temporal and spatial targets were missed.